Introduction

 Writing User Interface Text

 Interface text includes button labels, form instructions, help text, and status messages.
-Use action-oriented language for buttons and links, write in the user’s voice rather than the system’s voice, and be consistent with terminology throughout the interface.
+Use action-oriented language for buttons and links, write in the user’s voice rather than the system’s, and maintain consistent terminology throughout the interface.

 Section 7: Tools and Workflows